-Whether it’s working a second job, cutting your weekly costs using coupons or looking at taking out a loan, there are always ways to make the paycheck go a bit further.
+Whether working a second job, cutting your weekly costs using coupons or looking at taking out a loan, there are always ways to make the paycheck go a bit further.

 There’s always a way to make a family vacation fun and exciting, no matter what kind of budget you’re working with.
 After all, being together to make some wonderful memories is what you’re going to remember most in a few years.